JJNeep/JJNeep/README.md

 - 👋 Hi, I’m @JJNeep
 - 👀 I’m interested in gaming, game creating and robotics
 - 🌱 I’m currently learning how to make video games and working on robotics projects
-- 😄 Pronouns: jasey, hi
+- 😄 Pronouns: Jasey, him

 <!---
 JJNeep/JJNeep is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.